 Work surface extras include a convenient USB charger in the center of the backlit up/down switch, and groove for holding your phone or tablet at the front edge of the work surface.
 You can keep your mobile device charged and visible during the workday.

-Like many desk converters, the Eureka Electric comes ready-to-use right out of the box with zero tools or assembly required.
-The 42 lb device is remarkably light compared to other electrics and even some of Eureka's larger units like the 36 Gen2 and the 46 XL, but the packaging is no less robust, weighing 17 lbs itself.
-We love the attention that Eureka pays to professionally engineered packaging and ensuring the best possible customer experience.
+Like many desk converters, the iMovR+Eureka Electric comes ready-to-use right out of the box with zero tools or assembly required.
+The 42 lb device is remarkably light compared to other electrics and even some of iMovR+Eureka's larger units like the 36 Gen2 and the 46 XL, but the packaging is no less robust, weighing 17 lbs itself.
+We love the attention that Eureka Ergonomic Design Studios pays to professionally engineered packaging and ensuring the best possible customer experience.

-If you’re looking for an electric standing desk converter and you want the most for your money, the Eureka Sit-Stand Electric is the clear winner.
+If you’re looking for an electric standing desk converter and you want the most for your money, the iMovR+Eureka Sit-Stand Electric is the clear winner.
 Rolling in at $299, this X-Lift electric has an impressive feature set, including a quiet motor, a deep work surface for larger monitors, and an innovative ‘buffer system’ that ensures a smooth transition to sitting (unlike competitor models that collide violently with the desk surface).
 Its impressive 19” max height fits users up to about 6’ 6”, and it’s backed with a 3-year warranty.
-Overall, the Eureka Ergonomic Electric Sit-Stand Desk is our top pick in the under-$500 electric standing desk converter category.
-In fact, in our review staff's consensus opinion this new electric unit is bound to soon become Eureka's top seller, if not the top-selling standing converter in the entire industry.
+Overall, the Eureka Ergonomic Electric Sit-Stand Desk is our top pick in Standing Desk Converters Under $350.
+In fact, in our review staff's consensus opinion this new electric unit is bound to soon become iMovR's top seller our of all 15 converter models they offer, if not the top-selling standing converter in the entire industry.

 For more top-notch standing desk converters, check out our Standing Desk Converter Comparison Review.